2024

 2021

-Vietnamese handmade Dó paper, wooden table, washing machine, metal kitchen sink, metal faucet, wooden bed, polypropylene tube, wooden statues.
+Traditional Vietnamese handmade Dó paper, wooden lacquer statues, washing machine, metal kitchen sink, metal faucet, wooden lacquer tables, wooden lacquer bed, polypropylene tube.

 Installation view, Within / Between / Beneath / Upon (2021), The Factory Contemporary Arts Center, Ho Chi Minh city, Vietnam